wgmo/graphtik/docs/source/arch.rst

     endured
         Keep executing as many `operation`\s as possible, even if some of them fail.
-        Endurance for an operation  is enabled if :func:`.set_endure_operations()` is true globally in the `configurations` or if :attr:`.FunctionalOperation.endured` is true.
+        Endurance for an operation  is enabled if :func:`.set_endure_operations()` is true globally in the `configurations` or if :attr:`.FnOp.endured` is true.

         You may interrogate :attr:`.Solution.executed` to discover the status